youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions.md

 3. The error gradient values are consistently above 1.0 for each node and layer during training.

 ### Q6: Can you name and explain a few hyperparameters used for training a neural network? ###
-Q35: Can you name and explain a few hyperparameters used for training a neural network?

 Answer:

 Hyperparameters are any parameter in the model that affects the performance but is not learned from the data unlike parameters ( weights and biases), the only way to change it is manually by the user.

 1. Number of nodes: number of inputs in each layer.